What Should Be in a First Aid Kit (2026 Edition – Australia) - Assurance First Aid Kits

 Or use the chat on our website to speak directly with me, Samantha—EMT, trainer, and mum who’s spent over 20 years teaching Aussies how to stay safe and compliant.

-Written by Samantha, Director of Assurance First Aid Kits, EMT, Trainer & Assessor.
+About the Author : Sam Kerr, Director of Assurance First Aid Kits, EMT, Trainer & Assessor.
 Based in Dubbo, NSW.
 20+ years of compliance training.
 Specialist in real-world safety that works when it counts.

 Related Products